Boca Raton Resort & Club

 The Entity Esmerelda

-She has been given the credit when guests find freshly cut flowers that mysteriously are brought to their rooms
+She has been given the credit when guests find freshly cut flowers that have been mysteriously brought to their rooms

 Her unseen presence is noticed via the scent of roses and a cool, comforting breeze which suddenly fills the hallways, lobby and museum area of Addison’s artifacts.